bpfverif/agni-smt-verification/README.md

 $ make

+$ ./activate_tracing.sh

 $ ./verifier_test <instruction> <register 1 value> <register 2 values>
 ```
+Note that activate_tracing.sh only needs to be ran once at the beginning of a session.

 Right now,only ALU instructions are supported. \<instruction\> can be replaced
 with one of ADD, SUB, MUL, DIV, OR, AND, LSH, RSH, NEG, MOD, XOR, MOV, ARSH or